bernardclover/clovertier/README.md

 A simple text-based haggling simulation that demonstrates a couple of API calls from Clover.
 Based on the Japanese indie game Recettear.

+In Clovertier, you play as a young boy named Clo whose father, like Recette's, has vanished and left him with a substantial debt.
+Furthermore, Vertier, a stuffed kitty representative of Clover Network, Inc. demands some part of the debt to be paid off in 480 minutes.
+Clo opens an item shop as a last ditch effort to pay off the debt.

 clover_api.py is an API caller utility, which I modified from Chenyang Yuan's original version: https://bitbucket.org/yuanchenyang/clover-example-server

 You will need to need to generate an API token for this app to work.
 Follow these steps to get one: